enku/gentoo-build-publisher/docs/how-to-install.md

 systems are running on systemd, and I just don't have the time/interest to figure out how to get it working on OpenRC or other init systems.
 However if you know how to get GBP up and running with your favorite init system then feel free to add to this document via a pull request.
+Note that Gentoo Build Publisher supports machine builds using any Gentoo-supported init system, not just systemd.

 ## Install required packages